bhavik2383/restaurant/README.md

 ## Dine-in Process:
 User interaction journey look like for Dine-in: ![Restaurant System Existing User](images/Dine-in.png)

-Assumption: All the existing API which I have listed below are capable to support dine-in options.

-## After Pandemic:
-After pandemic restaurant can offer two other options:
-1) Order pickup
-2) Order Delivery

-To accommodate the above options we can provide addition above two options to select the delivery method.
-Update restaurant web application to allow place order online as well by using below mention apis.
+Assumption: Restaurent is not offering online orders.

 ___
-## Propose solution for online orders:
+## Propose solution After Pandemic:

+Below Two changes can make the restaurant a more viable business during the Pandemic.

+1) Add two delivery method within restaurant.
+Order pickup and Order Delivery.
-As soon as user visit the restaurant web application user can login to their account or place an order as guest user.
+2) Enhance the restaurant web application to place order online which can offer Order pickup and Order Delivery methods.

-There are two kind of users
-1) Restaurant User
-2) Guest User
+It can be enabled by adding new attribute "deliveryMethod" in order request object while placing order.
+Rest of the flow should be the same.
+Based on deliveryMethod restaurent worker can deliver the order.
 ____
-### Existing Restaurant User Flow
+### Application User Flow
 ![Restaurant System Existing User](images/Restaurent-order-process-existing-user.png)
 ____
 ### Guest User Flow